 - There were systems in place to identify and follow up children living in disadvantaged circumstances and who were at risk, for example, children and young people who had a high number of A&E attendances.
-Immunisation rates were relatively high for all standard childhood immunisations. - Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this.

-- Nationally reported data from 2014/2015 showed the practices uptake for cervical screening programme was 81% which was 5% above the local CCG and 4% above the national average. - Appointments were available outside of school hours and the premises were suitable for children and babies. - We saw positive examples of joint working with midwives, health visitors and school nurses. - The practice provides a GP service to a local Children's Hospice on a temporary patient basis.
+Immunisation rates were relatively high for all standard childhood immunisations. - Patients told us that children and young people were treated in an age-appropriate way and were recognised as individuals, and we saw evidence to confirm this. - Parents valued the practice responding quickly to their concerns about their children's health. - Cervical screening uptake was comparable with local and national averages. - Appointments were available outside of school hours and the premises were suitable for children and babies. - We saw positive examples of joint working with health visitors and with the local child safeguarding agency.